ArenKDesai/FetchMLApplication/README.md

 **NOTE**: The model currently doesn't actually train the attention module on keywords (see `initialize_receipt_attention` on line 73 of `task1.py`).
 This would've been a nice touch, but the document specifies that training isn't a requirement, and I already spent too much time trying to figure out why the NVIDIA contianer toolkit wasn't working on my laptop!

 ### Task 2: Multi-Task Learning Expansion

+#### Part A: Sentence Classification
+I decided to concatenate three layers --- one for keyword detection, one for instance count, and one for layout --- that follows BERT's backbone with LayerNorm and GELU.
+I chose to target receipts as my case study, and the classification of those receipts is limited to "grocery", "restaurant", or "retail".
+I think building a more complex system may be beneficial for an unsupervisted task or if I were trying to categorize these receipts into a much broader vocabulary, but for this case, a simple model would be the fastest, easiest to maintain, and still effective.

+#### Part B: Named Entity Recognition
+Admittedly, I've never done NER before.
+I referred to 2023 paper [Comprehensive Overview of Named Entity Recognition: Models, Domain-Specific Applications and Challenges](https://arxiv.org/abs/2309.14084) by Kalyani Pakhale.
+The paper referenced a BERTgrid model called ViBERTgrid introduced in a previous 2021 paper, [ViBERTgrid: A Jointly Trained Multi-Modal 2D Document Representation for Key Information Extraction from Documents](https://arxiv.org/abs/2105.11672) by Lin et al. The ViBERTgrid model captures textual and layout information well with a joint training strategy with a CNN, and I figured it would be a great fit for this project.
+Unfortunately, I couldn't get this working quite in time, and I didn't really have the training data anyways.
+The ViBERTgrid model is what I would implement with more time...but for this project, I decided to take a supervised learning approach and implemented a linear chain CRF.
+I don't have the training data to train it, but this approach was relitively simple and, in my experience, suprisingly effective.

+#### Task 2 Summary
+I decided to keep sentence classification simple with three extra linear layers that follow BERT's backbone, and for named entity recognition I implemented a linear chain CRF that was inspired by the ViBERTgrid model.